dylanhand/dylanhand.com/_posts/2024-07-25-champagne-hits-100k.md

 ---
 layout: post
 image: "assets/img/champagne-100k.jpg"
+image_alt: "Dylan Hand sitting in a chair drinking champagne with his pinky out like a classy gentleman"
 tags: milestone
 title: "'Champagne' hits 100,000 streams on Spotify"
 description: "Thanks for bumping the hell out of this one.
 100k in less than a year is wild to me and very crack-a-bottle worthy. 🍾"